 Manish Lunia, Co-Founder, Flexiloans.comsays, “Every month millions of customers buy goods at domestic e-commerce companies like Flipkart and need smart EMI options.
 Its only natural for companies like Flipkart to cater that demand on its own or partner with lending companies that can co-create products with them.”

 However, existing players in the NBFCs side don’t see Flipkart’s move as disruption or competition as their industry is too nascent and there is enough opportunity for startups to grow together.

-Giving an example of the consumer lending space, Gaurav Chopra, Founder & CEO, IndiaLends says this segment is expected to be a USD 1.2 trillion opportunity for the organised lenders, implying a 22 per cent compound annual growth rate over the next three years.
+Giving an example of the consumer lending space, Gaurav Chopra, Founder & CEO, IndiaLends says this segment is to be a USD 1.2 trillion opportunity for the organised lenders, implying a 22 per cent compound annual growth rate over the next three years.

 “The retail loans accounted for 20 per cent of loans disbursed in FY17, and the share is steadily increasing.
 We are uniquely positioned to tap this opportunity by using technology, specifically by reducing loan origination cost, better risk assessment capabilities by using alternate data captured during the customer’s digital journey, low customer acquisition cost, and faster loan processing because of a completely digital process,” he pointed out.

 As the artificial intelligence, big data and other new technologies have started unwrapping their capabilities while India continues to adopt digitalization, the fintech sector in India is headed to a great climax.